strtok/marwood/README.md

 ## Macros

-Marwood's macro support is ongoing.
-Currently it supports:

-- [x] define-syntax
-  - [x] syntax-rules
-  - [ ] hygiene
-- [ ] let-syntax
-- [ ] letrec-syntax

-This is enough functionality to provide support for the derived forms provided in the spec, such as: let, let*, letrec, and, or, begin, when, unless, etc.
+Marwood's macro support is immature, with enough support for the derived procedures from R5RS, such as: let, let*, letrec, and, or, begin, when, unless, etc.

 ### Built-in Procedures